 As luck would have it, the MHA had an extra van at the Martin County Drop-In & Recovery Center.
-Immediately, Dr. Coppola approached Board Members with the idea of donating the van to fellow nonprofit and it was decided that it was the right thing to do.
+Immediately, MHA Leadership approached Board Members with the idea of donating the van to fellow nonprofit and it was decided that it was the right thing to do.
 The very next week, the 2008 For E-350 Super Duty passenger van was brought to Vero and was donated to For the Love of Paws.
 “John’s Island Community Foundation had donated the van to us and now it will now have a new, second act.
-When I read about For the Love of Paws' loss, I knew we had to pay our blessings forward; it’s a win-win for all involved,” stated Dr. Coppola as he signed the title over to the new owners.
+When I read about For the Love of Paws' loss, We knew we had to pay our blessings forward; it’s a win-win for all involved,” stated Angela Guzenski, MHA's COO, as the new owners gladly took ownership.

 Ted Pankiewicz shared that the van will indeed enter its second act with flare.
 The funds Pankiewicz had been raising to purchase a replacement vehicle will now be used to insure, register and wrap the van with graphic treatment complete with a special thank you to the Mental Health Association in Indian River County.
 Pankiewicz concludes, “This is a wonderful example of one nonprofit helping another.”